MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-_kbugcheck_callback_reason.md

 ### -field KbCallbackSecondaryDumpData

-Specifies that the callback is executed to provide data that the system appends to the secondary section of the crash dump file.
+The callback function provides data to the system to append to the crash dump file when the system issues a bug check.
 For more information about this type of callback, see "Implementing KbCallbackSecondaryDumpData Callback Routine" in <a href="https://docs.microsoft.com/windows-hardware/drivers/kernel/writing-a-bug-check-callback-routine">Writing a Bug Check Callback Routine</a>.

 ### -field KbCallbackDumpIo

-Specifies that the callback is executed each time a section of the dump file is written.
+Specifies that the system should call the callback function each time it writes data to a crash dump file.
 For more information about this type of callback, see "Implementing KbCallbackDumpIo Callback Routine" in <a href="https://docs.microsoft.com/windows-hardware/drivers/kernel/writing-a-bug-check-callback-routine">Writing a Bug Check Callback Routine</a>.

 ### -field KbCallbackAddPages

-Specifies that the callback is executed to provide one or more pages of data that the system adds to the primary section of the crash dump file.
+The purpose of the callback function is to enable the driver to add pages of data to the primary section of the crash dump file.
 For more information about this type of callback, see "Implementing KbCallbackAddPages Callback Routine" in <a href="https://docs.microsoft.com/windows-hardware/drivers/kernel/writing-a-bug-check-callback-routine">Writing a Bug Check Callback Routine</a>.
 This enumeration value is supported in Windows Server 2008 and later versions of Windows.

 ### -field KbCallbackSecondaryMultiPartDumpData